BattlesnakeOfficial/docs/docs/guides/customizations.md

 There are many ways to earn Battlesnake Points:

 * Create a Battlesnake
-* Complete challenges
+* Complete Challenges
-* Participate in Battlegrounds
+* Participate in Leaderboards
-* Join a leaderboard
 * Compete in tournaments
 * Be active in the community